Watch our exclusive webinar with the Backlinko founder

-According to McKInsey companies both small and large are leveraging data-driven strategies to innovate, compete and capture market share.
+According to McKinsey, companies both small and large are tapping into new data sources and leveraging data-driven strategies to innovate, compete and capture market share.
 If you are not leveraging content intelligence in your content marketing you risk losing out to those that are.

 A CMI study in 2013 found that whilst 93% of marketers had adopted content marketing they also identified three core challenges: